Adaptive Preregistration for Modelling

 Explanation

 This section specifies the plan for collecting, processing and preparing data available for parameterisation, determining model structure, and for scenario analysis.
+It also allows the researchers to disclose any prior interaction with the data.

 2.5.1 Collate available data sources that could be used to parameterise or structure the model